- Biomass Energy (14)

 In 1980s, The inventor Stanley Meyer invented a car using water powered energ, this is the first one to make physicists impossible thought become true.
 This car make the water into hydrogen fuel – first stage appearance, Myers attracted a large number of curious eyes.
-However, after shortly celebrating the advent of water with his brother and two Belgian inventors, Myers has passed away, leaving a "they poisoned me" this shocking testament.

 Today i find a great tankless water heater, that's very easy to carry, instant hot water and portable.

 Comfort clean upanywhere comes with regulator and hose order yours online now.
 Portable tankless water heater uses an intense propane flame to instantly heat water the moment it passes through.

 Water-powered street lights.
 Water + a little generator + LED street fixture = happy illumination for everyone.

 Well, we don't know quite yet.
 Ireland is testing a water-powered lamp for street lighting – just one right now, flanked by two solar-powered LED fixtures.
 The fixture is powered by a little turbine powered by the stream under the footbridge where the test fixture is installed; one generator can power three of these street lamps.
 Oh, did I mention that the water-powered setup is €3,000?
 The water-powered lamp is backed up with a solar collector for those days when the stream is low, or something like that.